 New Brighton is defined by policy STR2 as a Tier 3 Sustainable Settlement which will be the locations for housing development related to the scale, character and role of the settlement.
-The site is identified in policy HN1-1 as a housing allocation and is within the settlement boundary which establishes the principle of residential development.
-The site is well defined by built development to the west, south and east and by New Brighton Road to the north..
+The site is identified in policy HN1-10 as a housing allocation and is within the settlement boundary which establishes the principle of residential development.
+The site is well defined by built development to the west, south and east and by New Brighton Road to the north and represents a well-defined and logical rounding off of the settlement form.
 In addition to having services and facilities within the settlement, it also sits between and in close proximity to the settlements of Mold, Buckley and Mynydd Isa with easy access to the facilities that these higher order settlements provide.

-7.05 It is considered that the principle of this development is acceptable, and in accordance with the relevant policies in the Flintshire Local Development Plan.
+7.06 It is considered that the principle of this development is acceptable, and in accordance with the relevant policies in the Flintshire Local Development Plan.